Akanksha11gupta/web-technology/README.md

-# amazon shopping website
+# amazon shopping website using html and css.
-using html and css
+# digital clock making with th help of html css JavaScript.